 DecisionService inherits all the attributes and model associations from Invocable.
-Table 16 presents the additional attributes and model associations of the DecisionService element.
+Table 17 presents the additional attributes and model associations of the DecisionService element.

-Table 16: DecisionService attributes and model associations
+Table 17: DecisionService attributes and model associations

-Attribute Description outputDecisions: Decision [1] This attribute lists the instances of Decision required to be output by this DecisionService. encapsulatedDecisions: Decision [0] If present, this attribute lists the instances of Decision to be encapsulated in this DecisionService inputDecisions: Decision [0] If present, this attribute lists the instances of Decision required as input by this DecisionService. inputData: InputData [0] If present, this attribute lists the instances of InputData required as input by this service
+Attribute Description outputDecisions: Decision [1] This attribute lists the instances of Decision required to be output by this DecisionService.
+If present, this attribute lists the instances of Decision to be encapsulated in this DecisionService If present, this attribute lists the instances of Decision required as input by this DecisionService.
+If present, this attribute lists the instances of InputData required as input by this service